uchicago-cs/student-resource-guide/tutorials/linux-basics.rst

     For example, if you create some files while logged into a CSIL machine, and then sit at a different CSIL machine the next day (or SSH into the CS Linux servers), you will see the exact same files there.

-The figure above illustrates how Linux organizes the file system.
-Your own computer might have a slightly different organization (e.g., you might replace ``/`` with ``C:``), but the idea is the same.

-For the above and from this point forward, consider that the text "username" is replaced with your own actual username, which is just your CNetID.

 Show Files